HebiRobotics/hebi_description/README.md

 ## HEBI Xacro Macros

-This repository provides several `xacro` macros for HEBI components that can be used to create robots for simulation or visualization:
+This repository provides several `xacro` macros for HEBI components that can be used to create robots for simulation or visualization.

+**Note**: The mesh files in the Xacros are scaled by default to 0.001 in the the HEBI component `xacro` macros.

 ### `<xacro:actuator/>`